buildingforfun/django_blog/README.md

 This project is based on the Python crash course book.
-Notes below are from the book too!
+Most of the rough notes below are copied from the book too for reference.

 ## Running project
 - activate virtual env